os-climate/sostrades-dev-tools/docs/source/user_manual.md

   rights (see Subsection 2.3.6: Study Roles). <br>
 ![](images/platform_study/study_panel/action_bar/users_working_on_same_study.png)

 In Sostrades you can work in co-edition with multiple users on a same study.
-Each time a user save parameter changes or launch a study run, the study is reloaded for each users.
+Each time a user saves parameter changes or launch a study run, the study is reloaded for each user.
 If a study is deleted or edited (name, group, flavor...) by a user it is closed for each other users that have opened a study.

 - **information about calculation status and validation state**: information about different possible calculation status and validation state. <br>